Cook, Learn, and Share to Fight Hunger.

 Sichuan peppercorns are not your typical spice.
 These small, reddish-brown pods, hailing from the prickly ash tree native to China, deliver a culinary experience unlike any other.
 Rather than the traditional heat you'd expect from pepper, Sichuan peppercorns create a unique tingling and numbing sensation on the tongue and lips.
 This sensation, known as "mala," is a hallmark of Sichuan cuisine, where this spice shines.

-Beyond Heat: Flavor and Aroma
+Beyond Heat of Sichuan Pepper: Flavor and Aroma

 Sichuan peppercorns boast a complex flavor profile beyond their tingling sensation.
 They offer a vibrant citrusy aroma with hints of floral and woody notes.
 Their taste is slightly lemony, adding a unique depth to dishes that awakens the senses.